 Student Leadership Opportunities

-Student Fellows of the Stockton Center for Community Engagement and Service-Learning are the leaders of our homegrown community programs.
+Engagement Leadership Team (ELT) members of the Stockton Center for Community Engagement and Service-Learning are the leaders of our homegrown community programs.
 They are undergraduate or graduate students working in direct service with excellent organizational skills, and a desire to serve and explore a specific community and/or issue more intensely.
 They examine the underlying causes of social issues and work with the Center to try to adapt our programming to address the need.
-Student Fellows also collect and, with the support of the Community Projects Coordinator, analyze data about our programs so that we can best direct our efforts.
+ELT members also collect and, with the support of the Community Projects Coordinator, analyze data about our programs so that we can best direct our efforts.

 Through a partnership with EngageNJ (formerly Campus Compact New Jersey), Stockton University is committed to dramatically increasing opportunities for college students to demonstrate excellence while engaging with issue-driven projects in the local community.
 ChangeBuilders, simply, make a measurable difference in their community.
 The goal is to develop a culture of young, socially responsible graduates with the skills to succeed in achieving their own work-life goals and in their efforts to be part of change for the better.